michelleFae/graphQL/README.md

 # graphQL
-A javascript project to learn about GraphQL
+A javascript project to learn about GraphQL.
 Demo: https://youtu.be/O4rjRtmFjeI